How to Negotiate with the IRS: Resolving a Tax Debt

 It is very common that individuals with a tax debt to the IRS have unfiled tax returns.
 The IRS will not negotiate with you or your representative unless the matter of unfiled tax returns has been resolved.

-The IRS requires the filing of the previous six years of returns for negotiations to start.
+The IRS requires the filing of the previous six years of returns in order for negotiations to start.
 So if you have years of unfiled returns, call your CPA or Enrolled Agent and get those six years of returns prepared.

 If you have a business and you are missing accounting and bookkeeping records, your CPA or bookkeeper will be able to get that done for you as well.
 Business tax returns cannot be prepared until the bookkeeping and accounting is ready to go.
-In our experience, we see many small and medium size business who need to clean up their QuickBooks files before they can even start on the tax returns.

-Taxpayers have the option to file more than six years of returns, which is advantageous for years with net operating losses (NOLs) or capital losses.
+Taxpayer have the option to file more than six years of returns, which is advantageous for years with net operating losses (NOLs) or capital losses.
 While refunds will not be allowed for older years, losses can be carried forward to offset future income.

 IRS Tax Negotiation, Unpaid Taxes and IRS Debt Settlement